3 Days in Fort Myers Itinerary (Plus Travel Tips)

 Dolphin on Pine Island

-On day 3 on your Fort Myers itinerary, you have some options.
+On day 3, you have some options.
 You can visit some beaches you haven’t visited yet, like Lovers Key State Park, known as a beautiful and picturesque beach with great shells to collect.

 There are also tons of water sports you can enjoy on this last day, like jetskis, a fishing trip, parasailing, SUP, sailing, a shell hunting tour, or kayaking.

-Florida is one of the rainiest states in the USA, so if the rain ruined any activities you had planned on previous days, you could make it up on your 3rd day in Ft.
-Myers.
+Florida is one of the rainiest states in the USA, so if the rain ruined any activities you had planned on previous days, you could make it up now.

 Additionally, you can take a day trip to the Panther Wildlife Refugee (outside of Lee County).